Planning Your Perfect Golf Simulator Room: Dimensions & Design Guide

 How much space do I need for a home golf simulator?

-We recommend a minimum room size of 2.9 m (H) x 3.5 m (W) x 5 m (D).
+We can work with most room sizes but ideally at least 2.4 m (H) x 2.5 m (W) x 5 m (D).
 This gives most golfers enough clearance to swing a driver freely, with safe buffer zones and proper depth for launch monitor tracking and screen projection.
-For a more comfortable, premium setup, aim for 3 m x 4 m x 6 m+.
+For a more comfortable setup, aim for 3 m x 3 m x 5 m+.

 What is the ideal ceiling height for a golf simulator?